matrix-construct/construct/include/ircd/ctx/README.md

 a child context may never be able to complete (or even be entered at all!) if the parent constructs and then desctructs `context` without either any flags or any strategy by the parent to wait for completion.

-> There is no preemptive interleaving of contexts.
-This makes every sequence of instructions executed a natural transaction requiring no other method of exclusion.
-It also allows for introspective conditions, i.e: if context switch
-occurred: refresh value, else the old value is good.
-This is impossible in a preemptive environment as the result may have changed at instruction boundaries rather than at cooperative boundaries.

 ### Context Switching